DeepLearnXMU/VNMT/README.md

 # VNMT

+*Current implementation for VNMT only support 1 layer NMT!
+Deep layers are meaningless.*

 Source code for variational neural machine translation, we will make it available soon!

 If you use this code, please cite <a href="http://www.aclweb.org/anthology/D/D16/D16-1050.pdf">our paper</a>: